Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

 ### Honestly I recommend you to not use this mod at all when there is new story content, so finish and enjoy the new story first and then use the mod!
 1. Click **Code** → **Download ZIP** on this GitHub repository.
 2. Open or Extract the ZIP file.
-3. Navigate to your Limbus Company folder, and open the 'LimbusCompany_Data' Folder Ex.`C:\Program Files (x86)\Steam\steamapps\common\Limbus Company\LimbusCompany_Data`
+3. Navigate to your Limbus Company folder, and open the 'LimbusCompany_Data' folder Ex.`C:\Program Files (x86)\Steam\steamapps\common\Limbus Company\LimbusCompany_Data`
 4. Drag the "Lang" folder from the ZIP file into the "LimbusCompany_Data" folder.
 <details>